-Quentin Trantino's Once Upon a Time in Hollywood positively thrums with the California cool of the 60s, the circumstances of its main characters immediately communicated by their signature styles.
+Quentin Tarantino's Once Upon a Time in Hollywood positively thrums with the California cool of the 60s, the circumstances of its main characters immediately communicated by their signature styles.

-Absurdist satire Nazi-era Jojo Rabbit and origin story Joker set in the early 80s complete the nominations list.
+Absurdist Nazi-era satire Jojo Rabbit and origin story Joker set in the early 80s completed the nominations list.

 Nominated: Jojo Rabbit, costume by Mayes C Rubeo

 In some cases, the best costume design is unremarkable, lest it distract from the narrative or remind you that what you are viewing is a construction.
 In others, the ability to sit and marvel at the sheer beauty, creativity or technical prowess as well as historical accuracy can only enhance your appreciation of the visual spectacle.

 With Little Women, Durran has finely woven together historically accurate items and colours, albeit with a modern eye.
 So, Durran might not have purposefully channelled Batsheva and The Vampire's Wife for Meg and Beth's pretty prairie dresses, Margaret Howell and Toast for Jo's boy-meets-girl in the big city wardrobe or even Gucci for Amy's grand tour get-up.

 Nominated: Joker, costume by Mark Bridges